Search

 Bobby is almost three years old.
 He is friendly, active, and enjoys playing with his friends at preschool.
 Bobby often has trouble with changes in his routine.
 His parents decided to move to Israel this summer, but are unsure about how to tell Bobby and help him with the difficult transition away from the only home he’s ever known.

 Having an individualized story with the child’s name, maybe even a picture or someone who looks like them, gives them automatic buy-in and ownership of an activity!
-Whether it’s a new idea like moving to another country or a challenging activity for them like taking turns, social stories provide individualized language and prompts that parents and caregivers can revisit to provide ongoing reinforcement.
+Whether it’s a new idea like moving to another country or a challenging activity for them like taking turns, these kinds of stories provide individualized language and prompts that parents and caregivers can revisit to provide ongoing reinforcement.

 Then the fun part!
 We designed characters on Storyboard That to look like each of the family members, using the “copy” tool to keep them consistent and quickly move them to the next cell.
 We used the search bar to find some of Bobby’s favorite toys (a red car and his stuffed bear) to put into the boxes.
 Other options to really individualize and help children get ready for changes are to include photographs of their new home or town.
 You can upload your own pictures to Storyboard That to use in your stories as well.